nesi/support-docs/docs/Scientific_Computing/HPC_Software_Environment/Configuring_Dask-MPI_jobs.md

 ## Slurm script

-Replace \"\<project ID\>\" with your project ID number and use the
-\"sbatch\" command to submit this Slurm script and run the test code on 3 MPI ranks:
+Replace "&lt;project ID&gt;" with your project ID number and use the "sbatch" command to submit this Slurm script and run the test code on 3 MPI ranks:

     #!/bin/bash
     #SBATCH --time=00:01:00